 LUNAR OCCULTATIONS OF THE SOLAR SYSTEM PLANETS IN 2021 - 2030 DECADE PLANET NUMBER OF EVENTS VISIBLE DAYLIGHT TOTAL Mercury 3 18 21 Venus 11 9 20 Mars 16 8 24 Jupiter 11 4 15 Saturn 11 1 12 Uranus - - 23 Neptune - - 14

 We should be aware, that finally, certain locations worldwide can experience no more than one-third of them in extremely favorable situations.
 Usually, the event occurs about 2-3 times per decade, while in daylight conditions.
 It stresses the rarity of opportunities for watching it.
-Furthermore, in a lot of areas, there is no lunar occultation of the particular planet throughout the given period of time, i.e., Mercury from Sahara, Jupiter from Central Europe, Venus from the Cape York Peninsula, and so on (Pic.
+Furthermore, in a lot of areas, there is no lunar occultation of the particular planet throughout the given period of time, i.e., Mercury from the Sahara, Jupiter from Central Europe, Venus from the Cape York Peninsula, and so on (Pic.
 27 – 33).

 The lunar occultations of Uranus and Neptune are specific also in terms of their frequency.
-The events occur in series and tend to repeat every month, are not observed thereafter for a longer time.
-This is driven by the lunar orbit precession causing gradual changes of the declination range between its southern and northern limits.
+The events occur in series and tend to repeat every month, and are not observed thereafter for a longer time.
+This is driven by the lunar orbit precession causing gradual changes in the declination range between its southern and northern limits.
 It has been described here later as the lunar standstill phenomenon.
 The movement of both Uranus and Neptune in the sky sphere is slow enough to observe this regularity.
 Uranus needs about 84 years to make the full route around the Sun, the Neptune – 168 years.
 It means, that both planets don’t change their position in the sky rapidly between single 18,6 years lunar precession period.

 5. THE GREAT CONJUNCTION OF VENUS AND NEPTUNE (27.04.2022, 15.02.2023)